nrs-org/novelslop/content/vol_01/chap_16.typ

   Mona recalled that morning when she visited the stadium.
 It was definitely Hina, and she was definitely crying.
-It was a brief moment, but Mona could make out a lot of things.
+It was a brief moment, but Mona could make out quite some details.

-  "I think it was sadness..." her voice got quieter, "if I'm not mistaken..."
+  "I think it was sadness..." her voice got quieter, "if I'm not mistaken, she was crying"

-  "Sadness?
-Maybe it's her first love!
+  "Really?
+Maybe it could be her first love!
 I'm intrigued now!"

   "Who just said that we should not dig too much into others' personal matters?"